2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/shared-password.md

-# Dummy Authentication
+# Shared Password Authentication

-This documentation covers setting up the [Dummy Authenticator](https://jupyterhub.readthedocs.io/en/stable/reference/authenticators.html#the-dummy-authenticator) for a hub.
+This documentation covers setting up a hub to have a shared password for login using the [Dummy Authenticator](https://jupyterhub.readthedocs.io/en/stable/reference/authenticators.html#the-dummy-authenticator) for a hub.

 For this section, it may be useful to set the following environment variables in your terminal.